YcleptJohn/placement-report/report.md

 Workshops were hosted for us every Tuesday and Thursday which provided us with knowledge about Node, git, frameworks like React and specific platforms at HX.
-Some of the earliest sessions were overly basic but brimming with HX context.
-Although I can remember them ramping up in difficulty, with a talk by Mark Fermor about containerisation with Docker being far too complex.
-Looking back, my start at HX would have been a lot slower had it not been for these classes at the beginning.
+Some of the earliest sessions were quite basic but still gave insight into HX's context.
+I can also remember them ramping up in complexity, with a talk by Mark Fermor about containerisation being overly technical so early in the year.
+Looking back, my start at HX would have been a lot slower without these classes at the beginning.

 Weekly 1-2-1s
 -------------

-Throughout this period, I also had to meet with my manager on a weekly basis for what HX calls a 1-2-1.
-At first this made me a little nervous, coming from no work experience I'd never had a manager to report to about my progress.
-However, after my first 1-2-1 I realised there wasn't much to fear and that it was actually quite casual.
-They felt like more of a catch-up with gentle guidance around benefitting more from my onboarding time.
+Throughout onboarding, I had to meet with my manager on a weekly basis for what HX calls a 1-2-1.
+Initially this made me nervous, coming from no work experience I'd never had a manager to report to before.
+However, after my first 1-2-1 I realised there was nothing to fear as it was fairly casual.
+They felt like more of a catch-up with gentle guidance around benefitting more from my onboarding period.

 Looking back, I can recognise that these sessions helped me considerably.
-Before joining HX I struggled to reflect and envision ways I could improve myself as an individual.
-This is why I came into my year with simplistic objectives (((Describe my pre-year objectives during my intro and link back to section))) about gaining experience in the industry.
-It was the realisations that I came to in my reflective 1-2-1 sessions that highlighted key areas where I could focus my efforts and improve.
-I can remember discussing my communicative weaknesses early on and being able to evidence improvements just weeks later.
-The reactive nature of these meetings proved extremely useful and having them every week enabled me to adapt quickly during this period.
-This set me leaps and bounds ahead in comparison to when I first joined.
+Before joining HX I struggled to reflect and envision ways I could develop myself as an individual.
+This is why I came into my year with simplistic goals about just gaining experience in the industry.
+It was the realisations that I came to in my reflective 1-2-1 sessions that highlighted areas I could focus my efforts and improve.
+I remember discussing my communication weaknesses early on and being able to evidence improvements just weeks later.
+The short cycle between these meetings proved extremely useful as it enabled me to evaluate progress and improve quickly.

 Pod Rotations
 -------------